pascallaliberte/sharpen.page/index.md

 ## Interested in talking to me about your thing?

-[Send me a note](mailto:pascal@pascallaliberte.me) or sign up below to be notified for what's to come.
+[Contact me](mailto:pascal@pascallaliberte.me) or sign up below to be notified for what's to come.
 {: .cta }

 {% include email-sign-up-form.html %}